Ayra Starr: 2018–2020: Career beginnings

-2018–present: Career beginnings, Ayra Starr and 19 & Dangerous
+2021–2023: Ayra Starr and 19 & Dangerous

-In August 2018, Starr was signed with Quove Models, a modelling agency based in Lagos.
-From there, she modelled for companies such as Mazelle Studio, Complete Fashion Magazine and Esperanza Woman.
-In 2019, she began posting covers of songs by artists like Andra Day and 2Face Idibia online.
-She chose her stage name because, in her words, "it means woke and eye-opening and that's what I stand for."
-She appeared in the music video for Eri Ife's song "Dear Future Wife."
-In December 2019, she uploaded an original song called "Damage" on her Instagram page.
-This was heard by thousands of people including label executive Don Jazzy and led to her first recording contract with Mavin Records.

-In 2020, she started recording at Mavin Studios in Lagos with producers Louddaaa and Don Jazzy.
-Her self-titled debut extended play was released on 22 January, 2021 through Mavin Records.
+Her self-titled debut extended play was released on 22 January 2021 through Mavin Records.
 The album has been described as "a topsy-turvy chronicle of love or love-themed situations" and "merges elements of R&B/neo-soul with Afropop percussion."
-Ayra Starr said her intention with the record was to make music that would resonate with both young and old listeners.
+Starr said her intention with the record was to make music that would resonate with both young and old listeners.
 The mixing and mastering of the EP was by Ikon, Louddaaa and Johnny Drille.
-Starr wrote one of the songs on the EP alone, and co-wrote the remaining four with her brother Dami.
+Starr wrote one of the songs on the EP alone and co-wrote the remaining four with her brother Dami.
 Shortly after its release, the EP became the number-one album on Nigeria iTunes and Apple Music.
 As of March 2021, it has reached the same position on Apple Music in 4 other countries, racking up over 15 million streams across Spotify, YouTube and Audio Mack.
 The project spawned the hit track "Away" which peaked at number four on Nigeria's TurnTable Top 50 and number 17 on US Billboard Top Triller Global.
 Its accompanying music video also debuted on MTV Base's Official Naija Top 10.
 OkayAfrica included the song in their list of The 9 Best Nigerian Songs of January 2021.
-Ayra Starr released remix versions of "Ija" and "Away" featuring Tokimonsta and Lilo respectively between March and April.
+Starr released remix versions of "Ija" and "Away" featuring Tokimonsta and Lilo respectively between March and April.
 Around the same time, Crayon's EP Twelve A.M was released with her vocals on the track "In Sync."
-She performed at the UC Berkeley Nigerian Students Association virtual culture show titled The Olori Awards.
-On 28 April 2021, the official music video for her song "DITR" was released on YouTube via Mavin.
+She performed at the "UC Berkeley" Nigerian Students Association virtual culture show titled The Olori Awards.
+In April 2021, the official music video for her song "DITR" was released on YouTube via Mavin.
 In June 2021, the music video for another song titled "Sare", was released.
 Both music videos were directed by Afolabi Olalekan.